bighippo999/bit-order-queues/readme.txt

 Before deactivating you should re-assign existing orders to a standard order status.

-= Do I need to re-assign orders if just checking for plugin conflicts? = No, if you temporarily deactivate the plugin you may notice missing orders, but they are still in the database and will reappear when the plugin is reactivate.
+= Do I need to re-assign orders if just checking for plugin conflicts? = No, if you temporarily deactivate the plugin you may notice missing orders, but they are still in the database and the queues/statuses will reappear when the plugin is reactivate.

 = How can I recover missing orders without reactivating the plugin? = You can update each orders (post) status via the database.